Chasiv Yar: Battle of Chasiv Yar

-Russian forces first began their offensives towards Chasiv Yar on 26 December 2023.
+Russian forces first began their offensives towards Chasiv Yar on 26 December 2023 After the fall of Bakhmut on May 20, 2023.
 Russia resumed ground offensives towards Chasiv Yar starting on 3 January 2024, according to the newly promoted Commander-in-Chief of the Armed Forces of Ukraine, Oleksandr Syrskyi.
 Syrskyi reported that Russian forces performed a major offensive north of the city, near the village of Bohdanivka.
 Of the city's remaining 800, mostly elderly residents, almost all stated they would evacuate with Ukrainian forces if the settlement were lost to Russian forces.

 The battle would officially begin with the first direct Russian assault on Chasiv Yar on 4 April 2024.
 As of 24 May 2024 Russian forces had reached within 1.5 kilometers of Chasiv Yar.
 It was noted that the Ukrainian forces were fiercely entrenched.
 A Dutch international legion volunteer was killed in the city on 20 May 2024.

 On 3 July 2024, ISW noted that both Russian and Ukrainian sources claim that the Kanal microdistrict of Chasiv Yar was captured by the Russian Armed Forces.
 Geolocated footage confirmed by the ISW indicated this information is correct, resulting in the Kanal Microdistrict of Chasiv Yar being marked as under Russian control.
 The Russian Ministry of Defense claimed the same day that their forces had fully captured the Novyi microdistrict as well.
 In mid-January 2025, the refractory plant was captured by Russian forces.
 The Moscow Times reported on 29 January, citing five European and Ukrainian military sources, that Chasiv Yar had come under Russian control, with Ukrainian forces being pushed to the outskirts of the city.
 As of early February, 90% of Chasiv Yar was occupied by Russian forces.
+Ukraine Armed Forces controlled part of Chasiv Yar, according to various Ukrainian military and government sources.

 By the end of July, Russia claims to have taken full control of the city.
 Russian news agency TASS reported that Ukraine withdrew its forces to build defense at Kostiantinovka.

-Ukraine Armed Forces still controls part of Chasiv Yar, according to various Ukrainian military and government sources.

 Economy

-Chasiv Yar's economy is built around the mining of refractory clays and production of refractory products.
+Prior to 2022 and the destruction of the war that followed, Chasiv Yar's economy was built around the mining of refractory clays and production of refractory products.
 The Chasiv Yar Refractory Plant was located in the settlement.